kylerlam/kylerlam.github.io/README.md

 ## Deployment Magic

 GitHub provides a free, permanent website hosting service for every user.
 With GitHub Actions, you can automatically deploy your site after each push — all you need to do is **focus on editing your content**.

+---

+feel free to contact me with any questions~ 😊

 ## License